DeadCowDev/forms/packages/forms-core/README.md

 ## Introduction

 This package provides a powerful and flexible solution for creating model-driven forms.
 This is the main core of Forms.
+You can use it in the browser, on the server or wrap it in a framework with minimal code needed.

 ## Features